nestjs/docs.nestjs.com/content/microservices/basics.md

 })
 ```

-Alternatively, you can use the `registerAsync()` method if you need to pass in configuration or perform any other asynchronous processes.
+Alternatively, you can use the `registerAsync()` method if you need to provide configuration or perform any other asynchronous processes during the setup.

 ```typescript
 @Module({